-Avelumab is an antibody that activates your immune system to attack cancer cells.
+Pembrolizumab is an antibody that activates your immune system to attack cancer cells.

-Each course is 14 days.
+Each course is 21 days.
 You get an IV on day 1.
-After that, there is a break of 13 days, before a new course starts.
+There is then a break of 20 days before a new course of treatment starts.
 During treatment, your blood tests and any side effects will be monitored.